rsk20/AlbanianRedCrossAPP/README.md

 - The information provided should be accurate and up-to-date, following the latest guidelines and best practices.

 - The app should provide step-by-step instructions and visual aids for performing first aid techniques.

+- The user can continue where it left off

 <h4>4.
 Emergency Contact Information:</h4>